This book scrutinizes how contemporary practices of security have come to rely on many different translations of security, risk, and danger.

-Trine Villumsen Berling is a Senior Researcher at the Danish Institute for International Studies.
+Trine Villumsen Berling is a Senior Researcher at the Danish Institute for International Studies (DIIS).

-Ulrik Pram Gad is a Senior Researcher at the Danish Institute for International Studies.
+Ulrik Pram Gad is a Senior Researcher at the Danish Institute for International Studies (DIIS).

-Ole Wæver is a Professor at the University of Copenhagen, Denmark and is the founder of CAST (Centre for Advanced Security Theory) and CRIC (Research Centre for Resolving International Conflict.
+Ole Wæver is a Professor at the University of Copenhagen, Denmark and is the founder of CAST (Centre for Advanced Security Theory) and CRIC (Research Centre for Resolution of International Conflicts).